If you are looking for information on the El Caminito del Rey (or the King’s Little Pathway), look no further.

 Medical teams and Rangers are always on duty to assist with medical emergencies at Yosemite.

-This article on travel and hiking insurance proves great information on what type of insurance you need, as well as provides an easy quote calculator from a leading travel operator.
+This article on hiking insurance provides great information on what type of insurance you need, as well as provides an easy quote calculator from a leading travel operator.